 Add sinks or add a kitchen

-If your final project adds a kitchen that is not closed off from the main kitchen in the house, it may qualify as an “Accessory Kitchen,” and would not be considered as creating a separate dwelling unit.
-An Accessory Kitchen Covenant is required to be recorded before the permit could be issued.
-Please see the Building Official Determination 19-06: Accessory Kitchens in Single Family Dwellings to see if your project qualifies:
+If your final project adds a kitchen that is not closed off from the main kitchen in the house, it may qualify as an “Accessory Kitchen”.
+This situation would not be considered as creating a separate dwelling unit.

 Attic conversion or dormer additions: adding a bedroom or extra room